Subsystem CSS codes, a tighter stabilizer-to-CSS mapping, and Goursat's Lemma: Conclusion

 Finally, the linear-algebraic perspective enables a characterization of subsystem stabilizer codes via Goursat's Lemma, which yields two generalizations of subsystem CSS codes (see Section \ref{sec:SubsystemStabilizerCode}).

-We conclude with questions and outlook for future investigations. \begin{enumerate} \item Is our ``doubling'' map from \([[n,k,r,d]]\) subsystem stabilizer codes to \([[2n,2k,2r, d \leq d' \leq 2d]]\) subsystem CSS codes in Theorem \ref{thm:mapping} tight in terms of the required number of physical qudits? \item Which subsystem stabilizer codes yield ``doubled'' subsystem CSS codes with \textit{exactly} twice the code distance? \item Does our recovery procedure in Section \ref{sec:CSSRecovery} interact nicely with the ``doubled" subsystem CSS code? \item Keeping in mind that Steane error correction is fault-tolerant for subspace codes, can our subsystem syndrome extraction procedure in Section \ref{sec:CSSRecoverySyndrome} be made fault-tolerant? \item Does the Goursat-based characterization in Section \ref{sec:Goursat} simplify significantly for subspace stabilizer codes? \item How does the Goursat data of a code behave under Clifford deformations? \item Is there a concise characterization of subsystem stabilizer codes with maximal (minimal) stabilizer, as introduced in Definition \ref{def:maxmincenter}? \item Do subsystem stabilizer codes with maximal (minimal) stabilizer have nice structural properties, analogous to those described in Proposition \ref{prop:CSSStructure} for subsystem CSS codes? \item Our doubling map holds for all modular-qudit subsystem stabilizer codes \eczoo{qudit_subsystem_stabilizer} --- can we generalize our other results to codes over modular qudits or operator algebra stabilizer codes \cite{KS08,DKV23} \eczoo{qubit_stabilizer_oaqecc}? \item Using existing (non-CSS) Floquet codes~\cite{Hastings2021,Zhang22,Bauer2023,Sullivan23,Ellison23_2,Davydova23,Dua23} \eczoo{floquet}, new CSS Floquet codes~\cite{Aasen2022,Davydova22,brown_2022,Bombin23,Townsend_23} can be constructed using our mapping.
+We conclude with questions and outlook for future investigations. \begin{enumerate} \item Is our ``doubling'' map from \([[n,k,r,d]]\) subsystem stabilizer codes to \([[2n,2k,2r, d \leq d' \leq 2d]]\) subsystem CSS codes in Theorem \ref{thm:mapping} tight in terms of the required number of physical qudits? \item Which subsystem stabilizer codes yield ``doubled'' subsystem CSS codes with \textit{exactly} twice the code distance? \item Does our recovery procedure in Section \ref{sec:CSSRecovery} interact nicely with the ``doubled" subsystem CSS code? \item Keeping in mind that Steane error correction is fault-tolerant for subspace codes, can our subsystem syndrome extraction procedure in Section \ref{sec:CSSRecoverySyndrome} be made fault-tolerant?
+Fault-tolerant Steane error correction for subspace CSS codes relies on the codes' transversal implementations of inter-block logical CNOT gates and check operator measurements.
+A subsystem CSS code can be viewed as a subspace CSS code with some logical qubits relegated as gauge qubits.
+Thus, subsystem CSS codes inherit the ingredients required to make Steane error correction fault-tolerant \cite{G24}.
+Proving fault tolerance of Steane error correction for subsystem CSS codes may be possible with, e.g., the exRec formalism \cite{AGP06}, and we leave this as an exciting question for future work. \item Does the Goursat-based characterization in Section \ref{sec:Goursat} simplify significantly for subspace stabilizer codes? \item How does the Goursat data of a code behave under Clifford deformations? \item Is there a concise characterization of subsystem stabilizer codes with maximal (minimal) stabilizer, as introduced in Definition \ref{def:maxmincenter}? \item Do subsystem stabilizer codes with maximal (minimal) stabilizer have nice structural properties, analogous to those described in Proposition \ref{prop:CSSStructure} for subsystem CSS codes? \item Our doubling map holds for all modular-qudit subsystem stabilizer codes \eczoo{qudit_subsystem_stabilizer} --- can we generalize our other results to modular-qudit codes or operator algebra stabilizer codes \cite{KS08,DKV24} \eczoo{qubit_stabilizer_oaqecc}?
+For a generalization to modular-qudit codes, it is helpful that the theory of classical linear codes, subsystem stabilizer codes, and Goursat's Lemma all generalize to rings of the form $(\dsZ / m \dsZ)^n$ \cite{SAS17, Ellison23, MG22}, but many of our proofs in Sections \ref{sec:CSSRecovery} and \ref{sec:SubsystemStabilizerCode} rely on the vector space structure of the underlying Pauli group.
+In particular, the lack of a basis for modular-qudit Pauli groups may complicate the existing proofs in this work.
+For a generalization to operator algebra stabilizer codes, one may need to add to our perspective of subsystem stabilizer codes as subspaces of vector spaces (Section \ref{sec:PrelimSSCVS}), since this perspective ignores phases and thus is insensitive to the particular factor of the logical algebra used to encode information (see Eqs.~(\ref{eq:StabilizerSpaceDecomposition}) and (\ref{eq:StabilizerAlgebraDecomposition})).
+Since operator algebra codes encode information in more than one such factor in general, one must keep track of these factors when generalizing our results to operator algebra codes.
+One may also investigate how to transition from the Schrödinger picture, in which this paper is expressed, to the Heisenberg picture, in which the theory of operator algebra codes is usually expressed. \item Using existing (non-CSS) Floquet codes~\cite{Hastings2021,Zhang22,Bauer2023,Sullivan23,Ellison23_2,Davydova23,Dua23} \eczoo{floquet}, new CSS Floquet codes~\cite{Aasen2022,Davydova22,brown_2022,Bombin23,Townsend_23} can be constructed using our mapping.
 Such CSS codes could be more amenable to the analysis of fault-tolerance using ZX calculus~\cite{Bombin23,Bauer2023,Townsend_23}.

 \end{enumerate}

 ~